sueqian6/sueqian6.github.io/_publications/2024-02-17-paper-title-number-4.md

 ---
 title: "How Easy is It to Fool Your Multimodal LLMs?
 An Empirical Analysis on Deceptive Prompts"
 permalink: https://arxiv.org/pdf/2402.13220.pdf
-excerpt: 'This paper is about fixing template issue #693.'
 date: 2024-02-20
 venue: 'arXiv'
 paperurl: '[http://academicpages.github.io/files/paper3.pdf](https://arxiv.org/pdf/2402.13220.pdf)'